-The next building skills workshop will be held April 23-27, 2018
+The next building skills workshop will be held in 2020 - Stay Tuned!

 “Hands-on and How-to by doing it” best describes the way we will spend our time together discovering earthen building styles, techniques, ethics and philosophical beliefs.

 We concentrate not only on learning how to forage for materials, evaluate them, mix them and use them for plastering walls, but also in making and using a cob infill mixture to chink between the logs on an uber-authentic hand-carved log cabin.
 We will also experiment with cob construction on other sites on campus.
 This workshop shares information and skills on how to build simply from local sustainable materials.

 We at Turtle Island have always valued and fought for the freedom to empower people with abilities and understanding to build by “earth-first” techniques.
 We even generated the NC House Bill 774.
 This bill was unanimously voted on and signed into law in 2013 – verifying that we can use the human right to build and experiment with alternative techniques and materials.